thindil/steamsky/CONTRIBUTING.md

 both you can find at top of this file).
 General rule about propositions is same as for bugs reports - please, try write that much informations as possible.
 This help us all better understand purpose of your changes.

+## Code propositions

+### General informations

+If you want start help in game development, please consider starts from something easy like fixing bugs.
+Before you been want to add new feature to game, please contact with me by issues tracker or mail, addresses of both are at top of this file.
+Same as with features proposition - your code may "collide" with my work and it this moment you may just lost time by working on it.
+So it is better that we first discuss your proposition.
+In any other case, fell free to fix my code.

+### Coding standard

+When you write your own code, feel free to use any coding standard you want.
+But before you send your changes to project, please use command `gnatpp` which automatically format source code to project coding standard.
+Proper `gnatpp` command usage (in main project directory, where *steamsky.gpr* file is):

+`gnatpp -P steamsky.gpr`

+### Code submission

+Preferred way to submit your code is clone repository and then open new pull proposal at <https://github.com/thindil/steamsky/compare>.
+But if you prefer, you can send your code by mail too (email address is at top of this file).
+In that situation, please append to your mail patch file with changes.